MaxGrtz/ann_w_tf/README.md

 ```

 The project mainly consists of a Jupyter Notebook "./final_project.ipynb" that contains everything related to the structure, training and evaluation of the neural network for predicting stock price movement, with some helper functions found in the file "./lib/dataset_prep_functions.py".
 Another main part, however, was the acquisition of data itself - everything related to this part of the project is found in the "./lib" folder comprising the "./lib/Data.py" class file and three scripts for gathering data from the internet ("./lib/economic_data_scraper.py", "./lib/financial_data_scraper.py", "./lib/price_data_scraper.py").
 All datafiles created while processing the data are saved in the "./datafiles" folder.
 As an aside, we created a requirements.txt file containing all the necessary dependencies to run the code.
-To install everything activate your conda virtual environment and install pip - then execute "pip install -r requirements.txt" and all dependencies are checked and installed/updated if necessary.
+To install everything activate your conda virtual environment with python 3.7x and install pip - then execute "pip install -r requirements.txt" and all dependencies are checked and installed/updated if necessary.
 Furthermore please make sure that you are connected to the internet when running the code.

 ### 2.3 Data Acquisition